dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `Video` class provides the cross-platform API for the control.
 Mapping of the cross-platform API to the native view APIs is performed by the `VideoHandler` class on each platform, which maps the `Video` class to the `MauiVideoPlayer` class.
 On iOS and Mac Catalyst, the `MauiVideoPlayer` class uses the `AVPlayer` type to provide video playback.
 On Android, the `MauiVideoPlayer` class uses the `VideoView` type to provide video playback.

+> [!IMPORTANT]
+> .NET MAUI decouples its handlers from its cross-platform controls through interfaces.
+This enables experimental frameworks such as Comet and Fabulous to provide their own cross-platform controls, that implement the interfaces, while still using .NET MAUI's handlers.
+Creating an interface for your cross-platform control is only necessary if you need to decouple your handler from its cross-platform control for a similar purpose, or for testing purposes.

 The process for creating a cross-platform .NET MAUI custom control, whose platform implementations are provided by handlers, is as follows:

-1. Create a type for the cross-platform control, that provides the control's public API.
+1. Create a class for the cross-platform control, that provides the control's public API.
 For more information, see [Create the cross-platform control](#create-the-cross-platform-control).
 1. Create any required additional cross-platform types.
 1. Create a `partial` handler class.
 For more information, see [Create the handler](#create-the-handler).
 1. In the handler class, create a `PropertyMapper` dictionary, which defines the Actions to take when cross-platform property changes occur.
 For more information, see [Create the property mapper](#create-the-property-mapper).